ARTbio/startbio/docs/bulk_RNAseq-IOC/11_uploads.md

 ==local computer== to ==Galaxy==.

-Note that whereas this mode may be convenient if you have _already_ the data on your computer, it is pretty in inefficient: it implies 2 transfers of data, first from the data source to your computer, secondly from your computer to Galaxy.
+Note that whereas this mode may be convenient if you have _already_ the data on your computer, it is pretty inefficient: it implies 2 transfers of data, first from the data source to your computer, secondly from your computer to Galaxy.
 When it comes to large files, as it is the case here with the fastq file collection of PRJNA630433, it matters a lot !